BjornFJohansson/ypkpathway/README.md

 The folder will contain:

 -   The sequence of the final pathway and all intermediate vectors in [Genbank](http://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html) format
--   IPython notebooks files describing the final assembly and intermediate assemblies.
+-   Jupyter notebooks files describing the final assembly and intermediate assemblies.
 -   All PCR primers needed for the amplification of pathway components.
 -   Expected diagnostic PCR product fragment lengths indicating correct and incorrect clonings.

-The IPython notebook files in the results folder can be viewed with a web browser with oly IPython is installed on the computer.
+The Jupyter notebook files in the results folder can be viewed with a web browser with only IPython/Jupyter installed.
-There are static versions of the notebook files that can be viewed with only a web browser (not eve Python is required).
+There are also static html versions of the notebook files that can be viewed on any computer with a web browser.

 ## Development